 The ROI (return on investment) of customer experience for a business is undeniably high.
-In fact we have previously said that ‘Customer Experience is Everything‘.
-Even a small increase in positive customer experience (CX) can propel revenue growth to new heights, increasing company profits considerably.
+In fact we have previously said that even a small increase in positive customer experience (CX) can propel revenue growth to new heights, increasing company profits considerably.
 Calculating the ROI of CX is usually measured as a ratio between net profit over a set period and the cost of the initial or recurring CX investment.
 A ratio over 5:1 is excellent for most companies, with a 10:1 ratio being quite exceptional.
 As usual, the higher the ratio, the greater the business impact, yet we will see that business metrics like these have their limitations.

 What we will cover: